Hamilton Palace: 13th-16th centuries

-The building at the core of Hamilton Palace was a 13th-century tower house known variously as 'The Orchard' or the 'Castle of Hamilton', which was the seat of the Hamilton family.
+The building at the core of Hamilton Palace was a 14th-century tower house known variously as 'The Orchard' or the 'Castle of Hamilton', which was the seat of the Hamilton family.
 The earliest reference to a castle at Hamilton is in a charter of 1445, when James Hamilton was created first Lord Hamilton.
 When the palace was demolished in the 1920s, the remains of walls up to 2.7 m thick (compared to 0.9 m elsewhere in the building), were discovered in the north-west quarter, clearly indicating the defensive nature of the medieval core of the palace.
 In 1451 the medieval parish church of Hamilton (which stood to the east of the later palace) was promoted to collegial status by Lord Hamilton.
 'The Orchard' was the object of much destructive attention on the part of royal armies in the period between 1565 and 1579, suffering damage in a siege of 1570 during the Marian civil war due to James Hamilton, Duke of Châtellerault's support for Mary, Queen of Scots.
 The castle was damaged again in 1579 on the occasion when Cadzow Castle was destroyed and left abandoned.
 It accommodated King James VI on a hunting trip in 1589.
 'The Orchard' was rebuilt and enlarged in 1591 on a quadrangular plan and named the 'Palace'.

 17th-18th centuries

 Anne, 3rd Duchess of Hamilton and her husband, William, Duke of Hamilton, commissioned a major rebuilding programme at Hamilton Palace from 1684 to 1701.
 Dubbed by the Hamilton family as 'The Great Design', these works led to the creation of a U-plan country house, with an open south-facing courtyard which followed the outline of the existing late 16th-century enclosed quadrangle.
 Under the direction of the architect James Smith, the south quarter of Hamilton Palace was removed entirely, the east and west quarters were rebuilt as courtyard wings, while the north wing was left much as it had been before, although it was refaced and remodelled internally.
-The south front was rebuilt between 1693 and 1701 in the Palladian style, the principal feature of this new formal ceremonial entrance being the frontispiece with its huge Corinthian portico.
+The south front was rebuilt between 1693 and 1701 in the Baroque style, the principal feature of this new formal ceremonial entrance being the frontispiece with its huge Corinthian portico.
 Behind the facade of the remodelled north front, the first floor was fully taken up by the 36.6 m Long Gallery, while the first floor of the west wing contained the main suite of ducal apartments.

 A new north front had been planned by James, 5th Duke of Hamilton in the 1730s, and extensive plans were prepared by William Adam.
 The Duke's early death and the significant costs involved prevented the plans from being executed, but significant programme of interior decoration was carried out in the east wing of the palace under Adam's supervision.
 Modifications and additions continued during the next century, including the purchase or exchange of land surrounding the palace, enabling extensive landscaping to take place.